parneetsingh022/YoutubeDownloader/README.md

 Step 1: You need to have python installed in your computer in order to use it.

-Step 2: After you have forked and pulled the code, install the required dependencies.
+Step 2: Install the required dependencies.
 ```
 pip install requirements.txt
 ```